Solcraftl2/solcraft-poker/frontend/README.md

 *   `npm run start`: Starts the Next.js production server.
 *   `npm run lint`: Lints the project.

+Builds will fail if there are TypeScript or ESLint errors.
+The Next.js configuration does not ignore these issues during `npm run build`.

 ## Contributing

 (Placeholder) Contributions are welcome!